All materials readily available.

 This project explores the differences (if any) between commercial brands of water.

 - To study the differences between various brands of drinking water.

 - To encourage the development of new and improved recycling methods.

 - Colour printer

 - Digital camera

-- Typical office/hobby/hardware/craft supplies (paper, poster board, wood, glue, etc.)
+- Typical office/hobby/craft supplies (paper, pens, poster board, glue, etc.)

 All materials can be found in your home, at local stores, or on ebay.

 Bottled drinking water is a multi-billion dollar global industry in which United States companies dominate the market.
 It's commonly believed that bottled water is healthier (contains less contaminants) than tap water.
 Bottled water is also sometimes fortified with various vitamins and nutrients.
 Marketing companies give it catchy, designer names like Smart Water, Evian and Fiji.
 A common complaint about the bottled water industry is the bottles themselves, a non-biodegradable waste product that sends recycling costs through the roof.
 Let's find out more about bottled drinking water.